Uberi/Autonomy/README.md

 ### Code.ahk

 Implements general initialization routines.
+Depends on Resources/Errors.txt and Resources/OperatorTable.txt.
 Requires filesystem access.

 ### Lexer.ahk

-Implements tokenization of plain source code given as input.
-Outputs a token array.
+Implements tokenization of plain source code given as input and outputs a token array.
+Depends on Code.ahk.

 ### Preprocessor.ahk

 Implements processing of preprocessor directives within a token array given as input.
-Depends on Lexer.ahk.
+Depends on Lexer.ahk and Code.ahk.
 Requires filesystem access.

 ### Parser.ahk

 Implements parsing of a token array given as input and outputs an abstract syntax tree.
+Depends on Code.ahk.

 ### Simplifier.ahk